jellyfishsolutions/lynx-admin-ui/README.md

 -   `additionalListInfo`: additional info that can be used by the editor template; `any` values accepted.
 -   `descriptionText`: additional `small` text rendered inside the `label` tag.
 Supports localized strings.
 -   `descriptionTextClasses`: custom CSS classes for the `descritionText`.
+-   `displayMode`: used with the `AdminUI.Table` type, allow to change the visualization strategy used for display the details.
+Default value is `DisplayMode.popup`.
+The `DisplayMode.panel` enable a visualization in a full-height right panel.

 Moreover, in the editor section, each field is wrapped inside a `div` with an unique id.
 The id is defined as `field-{{entity-name}}-{{name-of-the-field}}`.
 Using the id, it is possible to customize though CSS rules the aspect of a single field.